mosn/layotto/docs/en/api_reference/actuator/actuator.md

 # Actuator Http API

-Layotto Actuator API provides functions such as health check, view runtime metadata, and supports integration into open source infrastructure (for example, it can be integrated into k8s health check)
+Layotto Actuator API provides functions such as health check, view runtime metadata.It can be used to view the health status and runtime metadata of Layotto and app, and supports integration into open source infrastructure (for example, it can be integrated into k8s health check)

 Similar to Spring Boot Actuator, Actuator API has more imagination in the future: Monitoring, Metrics, Auditing, and more.

+## 0. When to use Actuator Http API
+Actuator API is generally used for operation and maintenance systems.
+For example, k8s calls Actuator API to monitor the health status of Layotto and App.
+If the status is not good, k8s will restart the Pod or temporarily cut off the traffic;

+For another example, on the Dashboard for SRE, by calling Actuator API, you can clearly see the metadata of each Layotto instance and App (for example, what is the current effective configuration), which is convenient for troubleshooting.

-## 1. Health Check
+## 1. Health Check API
 ### /actuator/health/liveness
-Used to check the health status and determine "whether restarting is needed"
+Used to check the health status of Layotto and app.
+The health status can be used to determine "whether restarting is needed".

 GET,no parameters.
 ```json